 2. Amber Lights

 Sleep experts tell us that we’re not getting enough light during the day and too much at night.
-When this happens, our sleep cycle and circadian rhythms become de-synchronized, potentially leading to all kinds of problems such as weight gain, reduce mental clarity and performance, cardiovascular disease, cancers, and metabolic impairment.
+When this happens, our sleep cycle and circadian rhythms become de-synchronized, potentially leading to all kinds of problems such as weight gain, reduce mental clarity and performance, and metabolic impairment.

 We use amber lights in the evening and especially before bed in order to reduce the disruptive effects of white and blue light.
 This type of light found in normal light bulbs, computers, tablets, cell phones and televisions reduces the release of melatonin and keeps us stimulated and alert, truncating important hours of our sleep.
 Amber lights simulate dusk while giving us enough light to read and relax without telling our brains that it is still daytime.
 Many of our clients with sleep issues have found amber lights to be a very useful sleep aid.